 Chairman and CEO's overview

-For further information on these topics and other matters of sustainability, please refer to the detailed content of the 2016 Sustainability Update.
+For further information on sustainability matters, please refer to the detailed content of the 2017 Sustainability Update.
 We also welcome your feedback regarding the content and detail of information provided.

 Chief Executive Officer